 Dear Maarten,

-Thank you for your letter of 11 March 2020 flagging a potential impasse within the EPDP Phase 1 Implementation Review Team (IRT) and reinforcing the ICANN Board’s views on the initiation of a policy development process to review and recommend any required changes to the Thick WHOIS Transition Policy resulting from the Board’s adoption of the EPDP Phase 1 recommendations.
-In response, the Council would like to share its views concerning the EPDP Phase 1 recommendations and the respective roles and responsibilities of the IRT and the GNSO Council regarding the resolution of any conflicts or inconsistencies that may exist between the EPDP Phase 1 recommendations and pre-existing Consensus Policies.
+Thank you for your letter of 11 March 2020 flagging a potential impasse within the EPDP Phase 1 Implementation Review Team (IRT).
+In response, the Council would like to share its views concerning the EPDP Phase 1 recommendations and the respective roles and responsibilities of the IRT and the GNSO Council regarding the resolution of any conflicts that may exist between the EPDP Phase 1 recommendations and pre-existing Consensus Policies.

 Regarding the Impact of EPDP Phase 1 Recommendations on Existing Policies:

 The GNSO Council agrees with the ICANN Board’s understanding “that the EPDP Final Report did not repeal or overturn existing consensus policy including, in this case, the Thick WHOIS Transition Policy.”

-We also agree that it is the role of the GNSO Council to initiate an appropriate policy development process to review and recommend any required changes to impacted Consensus Policies, and have noted the Board’s repeated encouragement to the Council to “promptly” initiate such a policy development process with respect to Recommendation 7.
+We also agree that it is the role of the GNSO Council to initiate an appropriate policy development process to review and recommend any required changes to impacted Consensus Policies.
 As noted in your letter, on 19 February 2020, the GNSO Council received the EPDP Phase 1 Recommendation 27 “Wave One” report from ICANN Org, which identified several inconsistencies and incompatibilities between the EPDP Phase 1 recommendations and existing ICANN Consensus Policies, including some inconsistencies between Recommendation 7 and the pre-GDPR Thick WHOIS Transition Policy.
 The report notes that EPDP Phase 1 Recommendation 27 anticipated that established policies and procedures, including established Consensus Policies, would need to be updated “to ensure consistency with” the EPDP Phase 1 recommendations.

 Since receiving the Wave One report, the GNSO Council has conducted a review of all GNSO work, ongoing and future, to plan and prioritize next steps, including addressing those inconsistencies and/or conflicts highlighted in the Wave One report.
 The GNSO Council will further discuss this important topic at our next monthly meetings on 21 May 2020 and 24 June 2020.